Summary: in this tutorial, you’ll learn about the arithmetic operators in C for performing arithmetic calculations.

 Code language: C++ (cpp)

-The different between the postfix and prefix is the order of using the value and increment it.
-It’s more obvious if you use the preincrement and post-increment in an expression.
+The difference between the postfix and prefix is the order of using and incrementing the value.
+It’s more evident if you use the preincrement and post-increment in an expression.

 int y = ++x;